tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

 See the Doctrine Bundle [recipe configuration] for the minimal configuration to put in `config/packages/doctrine.yaml`.

 Although the examples use annotation based mappings, you are not required to do so.
-[Read more](doctrine-bundle-mapping-config).
+[Read more][doctrine-bundle-mapping-config].

 _The configuration is added automatically when using Symfony Flex._